followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/30 Templates/05 Default Templates.md

 ---

 Default templates and the fields available in them depend on the widget.
-For a list of default templates for a widget, search for "default template" in the left menu.
+Refer to the **items** option description of a particular widget for a list of template fields.